You'll see it on every industry forum: Members of the online community from all sorts of different industries asking the same question.

 With this method, you'll calculate your living expenses, business expenses, and taxes to figure out an hourly price that will cover those costs.

 Here's a step by step guide of how to do it:

 It's simple: You need to cover all of your costs and add a bit more.
 But we really do mean all your costs.
 For example, be sure to consider:

 Make a list of all of your expenses, and jot down an approximate monthly total for each.
 Recurring expenses are easy to remember, but be sure to also include occasional expenses like holiday gifts.

 You can sign up for a financial tracking system like Buxfer.
 After a few months of accurate data input, you should have an idea of how much you spend on what.

 Once you've figured how much you spend in each category, add the numbers to a spreadsheet in Excel or Google Sheets, or even jot it down in a notebook.
 Then add a little extra to pad your budget for unexpected expenses.

 If you just want to get a general number so you can move on with your calculations, try a tool like the Minimum Income Calculator to find out what is the minimum amount of money you need to achieve a decent standard of living in the UK.

-In this case, just be sure to get more detailed numbers for your personal situation as soon as you can, so you can fine-tune your pricing and figure out how to price your job.
+In this case, just be sure to get more detailed numbers for your personal situation as soon as you can, so you can fine-tune your pricing and figure out "how much I should charge".

 - Step 2: Calculate your business expenses.